mugglecode/excel-magic/README.md

 ### Merge files

-Combine sheets from multiple files into a new excel file.
+Combine sheets from files into a new excel file.

 ```python
 from excel_magic.dataset import open_file